The Data Destruction Process

 Physically Destroy Drives

-Hard drives are then destroyed at a rate of 1,000 PC drives per hour.
-Physically destroying hard drives for data destruction satisfies NIST 800-88 and all other data privacy laws such as HIPAA.
+Hard drives are then destroyed at 1,000 PC drives per hour.
+Physically destroying hard drives for data destruction satisfies NIST 800-88 and all other data privacy laws, such as HIPAA.

 Certificate of Destruction

-ur Certificate of Destruction details quantity and type of digital destroyed, serial number, location, and company personnel that witness the process.
+Our Certificate of Destruction details the quantity and type of digital destruction, serial number, location, and company personnel that witnessed the process.

-NIST 800-88 Certificate of Destruction report requires, among other details, a link between the hard drive being destroyed and the computer from which is resided.
-This information includes the make and model of the hard drive as well as the source computer.
+NIST 800-88 Certificate of Destruction report requires, among other details, a link between the hard drive being destroyed and the computer from which it resided.
+This information includes the make and model of the hard drive and the source computer.

 Certificate of Data Destruction